Python:Pandas DataFrame

 - .reset_index()

-- Resets the index of a DataFrame to be continuous
+- Resets the index of a DataFrame to the default integer index.

 - .shape